jocamp18/JogaBonito/README.md

 To execute the server you have to go to JogaBonito folder (cd JogaBonito) and type:

-..* node server.js
+* node server.js

-After this you can type in the web browser localhost:8080 and you will the app working.
+After this you can type in the web browser localhost:8080 and you will see the app working.

 ## Development

 To develop the application it is necesary to install some modules with npm package manager, so you should type:

-..* sudo npm install express mongojs body-parser mongoose method-override cookie-parser express-session consolidate ejs --save
+* sudo npm install express mongojs body-parser mongoose method-override cookie-parser express-session consolidate ejs --save

 With the save flag, packages will appear in our dependencies.
 There is a file call package.json that says which packages we will need in our development.

 Now we have installed tools for the backend, and for the frontend we just need bower (A frontend tool to manager the frontend resources):

-..* sudo npm install -g bower
+* sudo npm install -g bower

 With the g flag, we will have access to bower globally on the system.

 To use bower we will need two files:

-..* .bowerrc: Here we will say where to place our files.
+* .bowerrc: Here we will say where to place our files.
-..* bower.json: It will tell Bower which packages are needed (It is similar to package.json).
+* bower.json: It will tell Bower which packages are needed (It is similar to package.json).

 After making these files we type "bower install", and we will have all the needed packages in the specified directory.